 Even if we and our future licensees are successful in recycling lead using our processes, there can be no assurance that the AquaRefined lead will meet the certification and purity requirements of our potential customers.
 A key component of our business plan is the production of recycled lead through our AquaRefining process of the highest purity (at least 99.99% pure lead), which we refer to as AquaRefined lead.
 We believe that our AquaRefined lead will provide us and our future licensees with a revenue premium over the market price of lead on the London Metal Exchange, or LME, and, more importantly, the ability to produce AquaRefined lead will be vital to confirming the efficacy and relevancy of our proprietary technology.
 Lead purchasers will require that our AquaRefined lead meet certain minimum purity standards and, in all likelihood, require independent assays to confirm the lead's purity.
-As of the date of this report, we have produced limited quantities of AquaRefined lead at its manufacturing facilities.
-However, we have not produced AquaRefined lead in significant commercial quantities and there can be no assurance that we will be able to do so or, if we are able to produce AquaRefined lead in significant commercial quantities on the required purity standards of our customers.
+As of the date of this report, we have produced limited quantities of AquaRefined lead an in November 2018, Clarios confirmed its approval of the purity of our AquaRefined lead by providing to us official vendor approval to receive finished lead at its manufacturing facilities.
+However, we have not produced AquaRefined lead in significant commercial quantities and there can be no assurance that we will be able to do so or, if we are able to produce AquaRefined lead in significant commercial quantities, that such lead will continue to meet the required purity standards of our customers.

 While we have been successful in producing AquaRefined lead in small volumes, there can be no assurance that either we or our future licensees will be able to replicate the process, along with all of the expected economic advantages, on a large commercial scale either for us or our prospective licensees.
 Our commercial operations have primarily involved the production of lead compounds and plastics from recycled LABs, and more recently, the sale of lead bullion and AquaRefined lead.
-In April 2018, we commenced the limited production of cast lead bullion (mixture of lead purchased to prime the kettles and AquaRefined lead from our AquaRefining process), and in June 2018, we commenced the sale of pure AquaRefining lead in the form of two tonne blocks.
-While we believe that our development, testing and limited production to date has validated the concept of our AquaRefining process, the limited nature of our operations to date are not sufficient to confirm the economic returns on our production of recycled lead.
-There can be no assurance that we or our future licensees will be to produce AquaRefined lead in commercial quantities at a cost of production that will provide us and our proposed licensees with an adequate profit margin.
+In April 2018, we commenced the limited production of cast lead bullion (mixture of lead purchased to prime the kettles and AquaRefined lead from our AquaRefining process), and in June 2018, we commenced the sale of pure AquaRefined lead in the form of two tonne blocks.
+While we believe that our results of operations to date can demonstrate to potential licensees the value proposition of our AquaRefining technologies, there can be no assurance that potential licensees will recognize the economic and other benefits of our AquaRefining technologies or that our future licensees will be able to produce AquaRefined lead in commercial quantities at a cost of production that will provide us and our proposed licensees with an adequate profit margin.

-Our intellectual property rights may not be adequate to protect our business As of the date of this report, we have secured granted/allowed patents in the following countries/regions: U.S. (9837689, 10566665, 10340561, 10316420, allowed 20180127888), Canada (2930945), China (105981212, 107849634, allowed 107889511 and 107923057), Europe (3072180), Eurasia (32371), South Africa (2016/04083, 2017/08454, 2017/04123, 2017/08455), South Korea (101739414, 101882932, 101926033, allowed 20180080359), Honduras (6074), India (318321), Indonesia (IDP000061176, allowed 2018/00318), Japan (6173595, 6592088), Mexico (357027), OAPI (17808, 18736), ARIPO (4995), Ukraine (118037, 119580), Vietnam (6022968) and Australia (2014353227, 2015350562, 2017213449).
+Our intellectual property rights may not be adequate to protect our business As of the date of this report, we have secured granted/allowed patents in the following countries/regions: U.S. (9837689, 10566665, 10340561, 10316420, 10665907, allowed 20180127888), Canada (2930945), China (105981212, 107849634, 3671833, allowed 107889511, allowed 107923057), Europe (3072180), Eurasia (32371), South Africa (2016/04083, 2017/08454, 2017/04123, 2017/08455), South

+Korea (101739414, 101882932, 101926033, 102096976), Honduras (6074), India (318321), Indonesia (IDP000061176, IDP000066550), Japan (6173595, 6592088), Mexico (357027), OAPI (17808, 18736), ARIPO (4995), Ukraine (118037, 119580), Vietnam (6022968) and Australia (2014353227, 2015350562, 2017213449).